XGDevGroup/.github/profile/README.md

-Welcome to the Xtreme Games Development Group: creating high-quality audio games since  2018!
+Welcome to the Xtreme Games Development Group.
+It’s precisely because of your   enthusiasm that we don’t want to provide you with the best experience ever.
+Thank you!